david-simoes-93/babel-mmo/README.md

 For the client, either build Babel without the `Server Build` option or just run things from within the Unity Editor.

 You need a server running before running the client.
-You can run multiple clients on the same server.
-Download compiled binares [here](https://www.dropbox.com/s/w9c7ops67lojzrl/babel.zip).
+You can connect multiple clients on the same machine to a server running locally.
+Check "Releases" for compiled binaries.

 ## TODO